 When looking for a counsellor, alignment is important.
 You want to know that the person ‘gets’ you, and that they will help you in a way that fits with your worldview.
 Research shows that therapeutic rapport (trust and safety with your counsellor) determines success even more than the type of therapy used.
 Read on to see how my style resonates with you.

+Even though anxiety and depression are very common mental health issues, they often make a person feel alone.
 Anyone who has ever struggled with anxiety or depression knows what a toll they can take, draining one’s life of enthusiasm and energy.
 If you’ve had anxiety or depression, you know how hard it can be to believe that you will ever feel better.
 Leaving the house can feel like an overwhelming task; so can getting up in the morning.
 This in turn can hurt your self-esteem, your relationships, your employment, and more.

 Having facilitated many anger management programs through the years, I can say that helping people work through this difficult emotion is one of the more rewarding things I do.
 No one likes when anger gets the better of them: shame and remorse often follow, as well as repair work to damaged relationships and self-esteem.
 I help people gain insight into what causes anger (hint: it’s often fear), and gain tools to work with it in a more skillful way.

 One thing I want to say is that anger is not the enemy: like any emotion, it has its place.

 Maybe you grew up in a household where anger was expressed in a destructive way.
 If so, you are not alone.
 The trick is to learn how to transform the fire of anger into something that motivates and illuminates.
 Constructive anger management is not an inborn quality for most of us.
 If it wasn’t modelled to you in a healthy way, it makes sense if you don’t know what to do.